Police: Up to 7 girls could be buried in Michigan woods

-MACOMB TOWNSHIP, Mich. --Excavation for the remains of up to seven girls reported missing decades ago has ended for the day in a wooded area northeast of Detroit.
+MACOMB TOWNSHIP, Mich. --Authorities have resumed excavating a wooded area in southeastern Michigan, hoping to uncover the remains of a 12-year-old girl and up to six other girls reported missing decades ago.

-The FBI, Warren police and other agencies spent Tuesday digging through dirt and vegetation at the site in Macomb Township for the remains of 12-year-old Kimberly King and expect to resume their search Wednesday.
+Crews were at the site in Macomb Township Wednesday searching for the remains of Kimberly King.

 King was last seen in 1979.